-In this article, we’ll be talking about a powerful financial tool that can help significantly reduce healthcare costs and other medical-related expenses.
-This tool also happens to be available right now to most American’s, whether or not they are aware of it.
-What I’m talking about is a Health Savings Account, commonly referred to as an HSA.
+However, in this article, we’ll be talking about a powerful financial tool that can help significantly reduce healthcare costs now and help you cover healthcare costs and other costs in retirement.
+This tool is available right now to most Americans, and it is called a Health Savings Account, more commonly known as an HSA.

 What is a Health Savings Account?

-- In order to open and contribute to an HSA, you must be covered by a qualified high-deductible health plan.
+- You must be covered by a qualified high-deductible health plan to open an HSA.

-- HSAs are a taxed-advantaged account.
-So long as used in the correct manner, money in and out of an HSA is completely tax-free.
+- HSAs are tax-advantaged accounts.
+So long as you use it correctly, money that moves in and out of an HSA is 100% tax-free.

-- HSA money is yours and is not a use-it-or-lose-it account like other common health spending accounts.
+- HSA funds do not expire, and they roll over from year to year.
+It is not a use-it-or-lose-it account like other common health spending accounts.

-- HSAs are a powerful retirement tool that can and should be used to complement other retirement savings.
+- An HSA is a powerful retirement tool that you can use to complement other retirement savings.

 - When used correctly, HSAs can reduce overall healthcare costs.

-Similar to other tax-advantaged accounts allowed by the government, there are very specific eligibility requirements that you must meet in order to open, contribute to, and use an HSA.
-In most cases, you will just need to make sure that you meet two main requirements:
+Similar to other tax-advantaged accounts allowed by the government, there are specific eligibility requirements that you must meet to use an HSA.
+In most cases, you will just need to make sure you meet the following two requirements:

-- Currently enrolled in a High Deductible Health Plan (“HDHP”); and
+- You are currently enrolled in a High Deductible Health Plan (“HDHP”)

 - You are a US taxpayer

-On the flip side, there are also several events that can (and will) disqualify you from being HSA-eligible, even if you’re covered by a qualified HDHP and are a US taxpayer.
-While the list below doesn’t include 100% of disqualifying events, it’s a pretty comprehensive list of the most common ones to keep in mind:
+On the flip side, several events will disqualify you from being HSA-eligible, even if you’re covered by a qualified HDHP and are a US taxpayer.
+While the list below doesn’t include all disqualifying events, these are the most common ones:

 - You cannot be claimed as a dependent on another person’s tax return.